 I didnt expect Tenerife food to be so vastly different than the dishes we eat in Spain.
-Last weekend I travelled to Santa Cruz de Tenerife and was blown away by the great food there.
+Visiting Santa Cruz de Tenerife I was blown away by the great food there.

 TBM Tenerife, a conference for Spanish Travel Bloggers was my reason for jaunting to the Canary Islands.
-However I was thrilled to find that Gastrocanarias was on at the same time.
+I was happy to hear that Gastrocanarias was on at the same time.
 A foodie fair with all the Canary Islands products in one exhibition hall.

 With this Tenerife food show and a market tour around the colonial style Mercado de Nuestra Señora de África I got quite a lot of insight into the Canary Island food culture.